 During an angiogram, a long slender tube called a catheter is inserted into a large artery (generally, in the groin area).

 The catheter is slowly and carefully threaded through the artery until its tip reaches the segment of vessel to be examined by angiography.

 A small amount of contrast material is injected into the blood vessel segment through the catheter, and X-rays are taken.
 The contrast agent enables the blood vessels to appear on the X-ray pictures.

 A physician specially trained in angiography studies the X-ray pictures to determine the source of the problem and the extent of damage to the blood vessel segments that are examined.

 After the test

 You will be monitored for 4 to 6 hours.
-At that time, the radiology nurse will discuss post-angiogram instructions with you.
-You will be provided with a written form of these instructions-- please follow these at home.
+At that time, the radiology nurse will discuss at-home instructions with you.
+You will be provided with a written form of these instructions.
+Please follow these at home.